-My primary beats include aging, women’s health, social determinants, and health policy.
+My primary beats include aging, Boomer health, women’s health, social determinants and health policy.
 I also write and report stories across the health spectrum, including related issues like politics, housing, business, and the environment.

-I often write about medical studies like this one for Healthline.com, It looked at the relationship between mental and physical health.
-My goal is to help the public understand what the latest research really means for them.
-Published January 7, 2015
+I often write about medical studies like this one.
+A story for Healthline looked at the relationship between mental and physical health and how the latest research affects the public.

 As a traditional journalist, writing opinion pieces is a stretch.
 But sometimes, even the obvious needs to be stated.
 Congressional inaction was putting many lives at risk – including those of unborn children.
 I wrote this for The Guardian while Congress was on an extended vacation.